joint-online-judge/JOJ3/README.md

 $ ./tmp/go-judge -http-addr 0.0.0.0:5050 -grpc-addr 0.0.0.0:5051 -monitor-addr 0.0.0.0:5052 -enable-grpc -enable-debug -enable-metrics
 ```

 6. Pull submodules.
-It might be slow, so only run it when necessary.
+It might be slow, so only run it when the test branches are out of date.

 ```bash
 $ # make sure you are in JOJ3 directory